NynaSunner/NynaSunner.github.io/about.md

 ## Button

 You can use this button to link back to my site!
-You can hotlink it but I'd prefer if you didn't
+You can hotlink it but I'd prefer if you didn't.

 <img src="/assets/img/button.gif" style="image-rendering: crisp-edges;">